web-scrobbler/web-scrobbler/README.md

 Last.fm Scrobbler is created for people who listen to music online through their browser, and would like to keep an updated playback history using [Last.fm][8]'s scrobbling service.

+Note that the extension also supports [Libre.fm][26] as a scrobbling service.

 For more information and discussion please visit [the extension page][12] on add0n.com website.

 ## Usage